Kate Barrington / Cats.com

 We’ve rated Raised Right cat food on ingredient quality, species-appropriateness, recalls, and more.
 Read our Raised Right cat food review to learn how this brand stacks up.

-The Cats.com Standard—Raised Right On What Matters
+The Cats.com Standard—Raised Right on What Matters

 We’ve rated the brand on six key criteria for quality.
 Here’s how it rates in each of these six crucial areas.